Water Pollution Diseases

-- in the land from which contaminants may leach into the groundwater below
+- onto the soil from which contaminants may leak into the groundwater below

 - Urban and agricultural runoff;

-- Animal wastes could also add dangerous pathogens (usually microbial groups, viruses and intestinal parasites) into the water;
+- Animal waste could also add dangerous pathogens (usually microbial groups, viruses and intestinal parasites) into the water;

-- From air via acid rain - water can get polluted with air contaminants (that have sometimes traveled long distances – such as the case of Hg) that reach the land and water via acid rain (during precipitation, air pollutants may get dissolved in the water drops and as a result they may acidify the water which is why the polluted rain water is referred to as “acid rain”).
+- From air via acid rain - water can get polluted with air contaminants (that have sometimes traveled long distances – such as the case of Hg) that reach the land and water via acid rain.
+During precipitation, air pollutants may get dissolved in the water drops and, as a result, they may acidify the water - which is why polluted rainwater is referred to as “acid rain”.

-According to a Cornell University study (available at http://www.springerlink.com/content/101592/ ) water pollution accounts for 80% of all infectious diseases!
-According to the same study, unsanitary living conditions account for more than 5 million death a year!
+According to a Cornell University study, water pollution accounts for 80% of all infectious diseases.
+According to the same study, unsanitary living conditions account for more than 5 million deaths a year!